GrumpyGel/FileBackup/Tutorial.md

 A live implementation is likely to be a BackUp Batch.
 This allows us to easily configure FTP, BackUp multiple Groups and send a confirmation e-Mails of the BackUp's results.

+The command executed below can be added to Task Scheduler to create an ongoing backup of 1 or more Groups.
+Multiple tasks can also be created if Groups are to be backed up independently, for example they are to be backed up at different times.

 Our tutorial will perform the same backup as the "5.
 Create a Backup" step above.
 It will also FTP the backup onto another server and send an email notification.

 Create a file "MyBackup.cfg" in the E:\FileBackup\TestGroup directory and paste the following as its content...